postcss/postcss/README.md

   transpiles the latest W3C drafts to current CSS syntax.

 * **New abilities:** PostCSS transforms are often more powerful than preprocessor equivalents.
-For example, [Autoprefixer] and [RTLCSS] would be extremely difficult (if not impossible) to achieve without PostCSS.
+For example, [Autoprefixer] would be impossible on preprocessors.

 [3 times faster]: https://github.com/postcss/postcss/blob/master/benchmark/general.js
 [libsass]:        https://github.com/sass/libsass